RoboJackets/pcb-contest/RULES.md

 This section will be updated throughout as common questions arise.

 - Can we have multiple of the same PCB being assembled and connected together as part of our submission?
-	- No, the end product should be a single PCB operating with whatever it needs to operate.
+	- No, the end product should be a single PCB on its own.